How to get around in St. Moritz

 Many rail passes allow free traveling by the trains and buses.
 Depending on which pass you have, discounts on cable cars and other mountain transport may be included as well.

-Many hotels offer the 'Mountain railways included' formula: free trips by regional cable cars and mountain railways for guests booking at least 2 nights between May 1 and October 31, 2018.
-Many hotels include free public transport (buses, trains) too.
-Some also include free transportation of your bike and dog in the cable cars.
+Many hotels offer the 'Mountain railways included' formula: free trips by regional cable cars and mountain railways for guests booking at least 2 nights between 1 May and 31 October 2023.
+Many hotels include free regional buses and trains too.

-From October 21, 2017, to May 6, 2018, many hotels offer a discounted ski pass if you stay at least two nights.
+From 21 October 2023 to 5 May 2024, many hotels offer a discounted ski pass if you stay at least one night: the 'Sleep + Ski' formula.